 Vivo held a new product conference to launch the Vivo NEX Dual Display on December 11 last year.
 One of this full-screen smartphone’s highlights is its dual display design.
 It has one display on the front and the other on the back.
 Today, we will explore its internal structure.
 Three months ago, we have dismantled Vivo NEX.

-The phone boasts a 6.39-inch display with a resolution of 2340 pixels by 1080 pixels in the front, and its screen ratio reaches up to 91.6%.
-With such a full-screen design, undoubtedly, this phone will bring an impressive visual shock.
+The phone boasts a 6.39-inch display with a resolution of 2340×1080 and a screen ratio of up to 91.6%.
+With such a full-screen design, this phone will undoubtedly deliver an impressive visual shock.

 Step 1.
 Remove the Back Cover (Secondary Display)

 Now, let’s start the teardown of this dual-display smartphone.
-First of all, remove the back cover (or the secondary display since it is placed on the back case).
-Before tearing down this phone, power off it first.
-Then, use a clip to take out its SIM card tray.
+First, remove the back cover (or the secondary display since it is placed on the back case).
+Before tearing down this phone, power it off.
+Then, use a clip to remove its SIM card tray.

 There are two screws around the charging port.
 Remove the screws with a screwdriver.